ChallenHB/pongstorm/README.md

 * TODOS?
-Read in results from csv potentially?
+Read in outcomes from csv potentially?